Updated: Sep 15

 Caring for Zucchini Squash

-For germination, zucchini squash prefers temperatures that are between 60-105°F.
+For germination, growing zucchini squash prefers temperatures that are between 60-105°F.

 They won’t germinate in cold soil, so you’ll want to wait to plant until your soil reaches at least 65°F -- preferably 70°F or more, while it germinates best at 95°F.

-Typically, zucchini squash takes about 5-10 days to germinate.
+Typically, growing zucchini squash takes about 5-10 days to germinate.

 Note: Many squashes will produce male flowers for 1-2 weeks before you notice the first female flower.